LaVashikk/PCapture-LIB/SRC/Utils/readme.md

 ### `macros.GetVertex(x, y, z, ang)`

 This macro calculates the position of a vertex of a bounding box based on the provided x, y, z bounds and the rotation angles of the bounding box.
-It is used internally by the `pcapEntity.getBBoxPoints()` method to retrieve the eight vertices of an entity's axis-aligned bounding box (AABB) in world coordinates.
+It is used internally by the `pcapEntity.GetBBoxPoints()` method to retrieve the eight vertices of an entity's axis-aligned bounding box (AABB) in world coordinates.

 **Parameters:**